Chart Color Schemes

 Bagdad has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Bagad's population is estimated at around 1,570 as of Feb 2026.
-This reflects an increase from 1,482 people in the 2021 Census, marking a growth of 88 people (5.9%).
-The change is inferred from AreaSearch's estimate of 1,536 residents following examination of ABS data released June 2024 and validation of 55 new addresses since the Census date.
-This population results in a density ratio of 22 persons per square kilometer.
-Bagdad's growth exceeded both state (5.3%) and SA3 area levels, making it a regional growth leader.
-Natural growth contributed approximately 47.0% to overall population gains.
+Bagad's population is estimated at around 1,573 as of May 2026.
+This reflects an increase from the 2021 Census figure of 1,482 people, a growth of 91 individuals (6.1%).
+The change is inferred from AreaSearch's estimate of 1,563 residents following examination of ABS's latest ERP data release in June 2025 and an additional 57 validated new addresses since the Census date.
+Bagdad's population density stands at 22 persons per square kilometer.
+The suburb's growth rate of 6.1% since the 2021 census exceeded both the state's (4.0%) and Rest of Tas' figures, marking it as a regional growth leader.
+Natural growth contributed approximately 47.0% to Bagdad's population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021 and adjusted using weighted aggregation methods.
-By 2041, the suburb's population is projected to decline by 100 persons.
-However, specific age cohorts like the 75 to 84 group are expected to grow, with an anticipated increase of 40 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, Tasmania State Government's Regional/LGA projections released in 2022 with 2021 as the base year are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+By 2041, Bagdad's overall population is projected to decline by 101 persons according to this methodology.
+However, specific age cohorts like the 75 to 84 group are expected to grow, with an anticipated increase of 34 individuals.

 Frequently Asked Questions - Population